 It doesn’t get much more traditional London than a plate of pie, mash and the classic green liquor; maybe with a side of the cockney favourite, jellied eels.
 Here are seven of our favourites, from East End pie and mash shops to some more gastronomic takes on the classic.

 Not afraid of dolls?
-Then venture south to East Dulwich for a wonderfully quirky tour of London artist Stephen Wright's House of Dreams.
+Then venture south to East Dulwich for a wonderfully quirky tour of London artist Stephen Wright's House of Dreams during one of its regular open days.
 Every surface inside and outside his London home is adorned with outsider art – found objects collected over 20 years, including everything from dolls' heads and false teeth to wigs and trinkets.

 10. Dennis Severs' House